Skip to main content

 Proposed changes to the mandatory seabird mitigation measures for commercial fishers using surface longlining

-Consultation on proposed changes to the mandatory seabird mitigation measures for surface longlining has been extended by 2 weeks.
-Submissions must now be received by 5pm on Friday, 12 May 2023.
+Consultation on proposed changes to the mandatory seabird mitigation measures for surface longlining was extended by 2 weeks.
+Submissions closed at 5pm on Friday, 12 May 2023.

-Fisheries New Zealand has reviewed the Fisheries (Seabird Mitigation Measures – Surface Longlines) Circular 2019.
+Fisheries New Zealand reviewed the Fisheries (Seabird Mitigation Measures – Surface Longlines) Circular 2019.

 Consultation document